4 Monthly Challenges To Save Money

 - Make homemade cocktails.

-- Check out local event in your town, you might find some interesting free event!
+- Check out a local event in your town; you might find some interesting free event!

 There’s plenty of other activities you can find to keep yourself busy and “money free” for your no spending week end.